Kgalagadi Transfrontier Park: Wildlife

 With over 470 documented species, the park has abundant wildlife, including lion, cheetah, African leopard, spotted hyena and brown hyena.
 Smaller mammals include African wildcat, bat-eared fox and Cape fox, black-backed jackal, caracal, genets and honey badger, as well as meerkats and mongooses.
 Migratory herds of large ungulates, such as blue wildebeest, gemsbok, springbok, steenbok, southern giraffe, common eland, greater kudu, warthog, klipspringer and red hartebeest also live and move seasonally in the park, providing sustenance for the predators.
 More than 200 bird species inhabit the park, including ostriches, bustards, waterfowl, storks and passerines and around 30 raptors.
 There are over 30 reptile and amphibian species of in the park, including venomous snakes such as the Cape cobra, horned adder, puff adder and black mamba; Cape terrapins, leopard tortoise and serrated tortoise, various agama, gecko, and skink species; amphibians include sand frog and African bullfrog.

 Since 2005, the protected area has been considered a Lion Conservation Unit and a lion stronghold in Southern Africa.

+Conservation

+Conservation planning around the park has included work on the Western Kgalagadi Conservation Corridor project, intended to maintain and restore wildlife access to resources and support community development and tourism in a corridor linking Kgalagadi Transfrontier Park and the Central Kalahari Game Reserve.
+Conservation International Botswana participated in related coordination and worked with Botswana’s Department of Wildlife and National Parks on the corridor project.